nzilbb/bas/README.md

 ### Pho2Syl(String lng, File i, String tier, Boolean wsync, String oform, Integer rate)

 Invoke the Pho2Syl service to syllabify a phonemic transcription.
-- *lng (https://tools.ietf.org/html/rfc5646)[RFC 5646] tag for identifying the language.
+- *lng [RFC 5646](https://tools.ietf.org/html/rfc5646) tag for identifying the language.
 - *i Phonemic transcription of the utterance to be segmented.
-Format is a (http://www.bas.uni-muenchen.de/forschung/Bas/BasFormatseng.html)[BAS Partitur Format (BPF)] file with a KAN tier.
+Format is a [BAS Partitur Format (BPF)](http://www.bas.uni-muenchen.de/forschung/Bas/BasFormatseng.html) file with a KAN tier.
 - *tier Name of tier in the annotation file, whose content is to be syllabified.
 - *wsync Whether each word boundary is considered as syllable boundary.
 - *oform Output format: